20centaurifux/fuchsschwanz/README.md

 ## timeouts

+* connection: defines after what period of time (seconds) the peer TCP connection should be considered unreachable
-* ping: the server sends a ping message at this interval (in seconds) if no other client activity is detected
+* ping: a ping message is sent at this regular interval (seconds) if no activity from a client connection is detected
 * timeBetweenMessages: minimum allowed seconds between two client messages
 * idleBoot: default idle-boot setting for new created groups
 * idleMod: default idle-mod setting for new created groups